Night Market – Lancaster Avenue

 Popular street food festival returns to West Philly

-And this stop on the Night Market circuit invites food lovers to explore the burgeoning Lower Lancaster Avenue, a corridor that connects such smaller communities as Mantua (recently deemed a Promise Zone by President Obama), Powelton Village and University City.
+Making its return to Lancaster Avenue at 35th Street, Night Market once again celebrates the corridor that connects such smaller communities as Mantua (recently deemed a Promise Zone by President Obama), Powelton Village and University City.

 The Food & Drink

-This time around, expect more than 80 vendors, so it’s best to come early (to try and avoid long lines) and come hungry (to taste everything).
+There will be dozens of vendors to explore, including old favorites and fresh newcomers, so it’s best to arrive early (to try and avoid long lines) and come hungry (to taste everything).

 The Live Music & Entertainment